 From temperature-zoning wine chillers to fridges that remind you what’s nearing the end of its use-by-date — for every simple kitchen appliance that just does the job, there’s another linked to a smartphone app that will do it before you’ve even got home.

 The warm hue of the spotlights complements the stainless steel worktop and give a homely atmosphere to the contemporary style.

-10. On a Budget
+Remodelling a Kitchen On a Budget

-Rather than striving for a contemporary style that could go out of date in the decade, this family chose to remodel their kitchen (and home) inspired by traditional Tudor dwellings.
-Beatutiful natural wood worktops and a clay tile floor complete the look effortlessly.
+Rather than striving for a contemporary style that could go out of date in the decade, this kitchen embraces traditional styles that will never tire.

-Victorian terrace houses are plagued by awkward spaces and a rabbit-warren feel with little natural light but this terrace-turned-office-turned-modern home was no different.
+Victorian terrace houses are plagued by awkward spaces and a rabbit-warren feel with little natural light, but this terrace-turned-office-turned-modern home was no different.

-Knocking Down Walls
+Knocking Down Walls to Remodel a Kitchen

 This beautiful kitchen is not afraid of using a multitude of well-designed materials to create structure and spacing.
 Quirky and thought-out, this style means there is separation between the cooking space and living area in this large room.